The Cemetery Rock Climbing

 From the dirt parking lot, walk to where the chain link fence ends at the hillside and go left into the park.
 Follow the rock-lined path around to the right, passing the Lightning Bolt formation on your right and the equestrian arena on the left.
 Continue straight towards the far hillside, picking up the trail that heads south (right).
 Follow this trail up and over a small rise.
 From here you can see the Cemetery to the southeast.
 Continue along the trail into the heart of the formations, or take another obvious trail that leads around the south end of the Cemetery, circling left around the twin pillars of Despair and Hope.
 Allow about 15 minutes of easy hiking from the parking lot.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Cemetery:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Cemetery:

 Featured Route For The Cemetery

 I thought that this was a really good one for the ...

 SpongeBob SquarePants, Horseman's Center

 Budding artists and their handiwork, The Cemetery

 BETA PHOTO: Let this guide you around....